rkitover/sh-prompt-simple/README.md

 This is a simple, lightweight, and nice looking prompt that runs quickly even in very slow shells like MSYS2, Cygwin and WSL.

-It's colorful and shows the git branch when in a git checkout, as well as the last command exit status (green checkmark for success and red X mark for non-zero exit.)
+It shows the short name of the current environment (distribution, OS, etc.) the git branch when in a git checkout, as well as the last command exit status (green checkmark for success and red X mark for non-zero exit.)

 It can also show a clean/dirty git status indicator if you set this variable: